borjafernandez/infra/README.md

 # infra
-A repo for infrastructure scripts
+A repo for sample infrastructure scripts